Last updated November 2023

 Editorial independence: In November 2023, CoinDesk was acquired by Bullish, a cryptocurrency exchange, which in turn is owned by Block.one, a firm with interests in a variety of blockchain and digital asset businesses and significant holdings of digital assets including bitcoin and EOS.
 CoinDesk operates as an independent subsidiary, and an editorial committee, chaired by a former editor-in-chief of The Wall Street Journal, is being formed to support journalistic integrity.

-DCG has no involvement in editorial or content decisions, and our journalists cover DCG and its portfolio companies and investments as they would any other subjects, without fear or favor.
+Neither Bullish nor Block.one has any involvement in editorial or content decisions, and our journalists cover them and Block.one's portfolio companies and investments as they would any other subjects, without fear or favor.

-In the interest of transparency, all CoinDesk articles include at the bottom a disclosure of our corporate ownership, with links to the full lists of DCG’s portfolio companies and cryptocurrency investments.
-(Those lists appear below in Appendix B.)
+Disclosure: In the interest of transparency, all CoinDesk articles include at the bottom a disclosure of our corporate ownership, with a link to the full list of Block.one's portfolio companies, which are also listed in the appendix below.

-Further, any article about our parent company or its other wholly owned subsidiaries (Grayscale, Genesis, Foundry, Luno) includes a prominent disclosure in the body text that CoinDesk is owned by DCG.
+Further, any article about Bullish or Block.one will include a prominent disclosure in the body text that CoinDesk is owned by Bullish.